Node Perturbation Can Effectively Train Multi-Layer Neural Networks: Introduction

 Despite these benefits,~\citet{hiratanistability} demonstrate that NP is extremely inefficient compared to BP, requiring two to three orders of magnitude more training cycles, depending on network depth and width.
 In addition, they found training with NP to be unstable, in many cases due to exploding weights.
 Another phenomenon uncovered in their work is that the covariance of NP's updates is significantly higher than that of BP, which can mathematically be described as an effect mediated by correlations in the input data.

 In this work, we put forward three contributions.
 First, we reframe the process of node perturbation together with the subsequent measurement of the output loss change in terms of directional derivatives.
-Directional derivatives have been related to perturbation-based learning before in the context of forward gradient learning~\citep{baydin2022gradients, ren2022scaling} but never used to fully explicate a learning rule in this manner.
-This provides a more solid theoretical foundation for node perturbation on the whole.
+Directional derivatives have been related to perturbation-based learning before in the context of forward gradient learning~\citep{baydin2022gradients, ren2022scaling} but not to fully explicate a learning rule in this manner.
+For example,~\citet{ren2022scaling} reduce variance in NP learning by adding many greedy local loss functions to the network, not by reformulating the actual update rule for NP.

-Second, we introduce an approximation, referred to as activity-based node perturbation, which is more efficient and has the additional advantage that it can be implemented in noisy systems such as imprecise hardware implementations~\citep{Gokmen2021} or biological systems~\citep{Faisal}, where the noise itself is not directly measurable.
+Second, we introduce an approximation, referred to as activity-based node (ANP), which is more efficient and has the additional advantage that it can be implemented in noisy systems such as imprecise hardware implementations~\citep{Gokmen2021} or biological systems~\citep{Faisal}, where the noise itself is not directly measurable.

-Third, we propose to use a decorrelation method, first described by~\citet{Ahmad2022}, to de-bias activations.
-Because NP-style methods directly correlate perturbations of unit activities with changes in a reward signal, decorrelation of these unit activities helps to eliminate confounding effects, making credit assignment more straightforward.
-In addition, as demonstrated by~\citet{hiratanistability}, correlations in the input data lead to more bias in NP's updates by increasing their covariance.
-By combining decorrelation with the different NP methods, we find that it is possible to achieve orders of magnitude increase in model convergence speed, with performance levels rivaling networks trained by BP in certain contexts.
+Third, we propose combining NP-style learning with a decorrelation method to de-bias activations, first described in its current form by~\citet{Ahmad2022} but similar in style to early work by~\citet{silva1991distributed, silva1991speeding}.
+Because NP-style methods directly correlate perturbations of unit activities with changes in a reward signal, decorrelation of these unit activities helps to eliminate confounding effects.
+That is, it makes credit assignment more straightforward, effectively aligning gradient updates more closely with the natural gradient~\citep{Ahmad2024Correlations}.

+We find that it is possible to achieve orders of magnitude increase in model convergence speed, with performance levels rivaling networks trained by BP in certain contexts.
+Moreover, NP is a suitable candidate for learning on (noisy, resource-constrained) devices.
+While ANP requires a comparable number of floating point operations as backpropagation, it eliminates the need for a backward pass.
+This results in a more uniform computational structure, allowing learning to be implemented using the same computational machinery as used in inference.